MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md

 3. Choose **Go**, and then, in the **Services** field, choose **NAV**, and then choose the **OK** button.

    The project is created, and your OData web service is added as a service reference.
-Next, you add the code that will show a list of existing customers, add a customer and then rename the new customer.
+Next, you add the code that will show a list of existing customers, add a customer and then rename the new customer.  -->

-### Add a Connected Servce Reference for your OData Web service (Visual Studio 2017)
+### Add a Connected Servce Reference for your OData Web service

 1. In the Solution Explorer pane, right-click the **NAVCustomers** project, and then choose **Add** > **Connected Service**.

-2. In the **Address** field, enter the URI for your OData web service, such as **http://localhost:7048/DynamicsNAV/ODataV4/**.
+2. In the **Address** field, enter the URI for your OData web service, such as **http://localhost:7048/DynamicsNAV/ODataV4**.

    > [!IMPORTANT]
    >  In this example, we use the HTTP protocol to illustrate the use of OData web services.
 We recommend that you use the more secure HTTPS protocol when you consume web services.